 Arriving in Soekarno-Hatta Airport

 On exiting the terminal, expect to be greeted by several taxi operators offering their services.
 Some operators are more legitimate than others.
 Never pay a fixed price for a taxi; always make sure that your taxi has a meter.
 Some of the more reputable taxi operators include Bluebird and Express.
 You may need to queue, however this short wait may well save you a great deal of hassle, not to mention money.
+Besides the conventional taxis, car-sharing companies or we call it ‘online taxi’ are also available.
+Grab and GoJek apps are both available on iOS and Android.
+Grab is very similar to Uber, in fact Grab has acquired Uber South East Asia in 2018.
+While GoJek has emerged from bike sharing platform, however now inside their app you will find a menu called GoCar which is the car-sharing service.
+Both are accepting payments on cash and credit/debit card.

 Other rather easy way is use an apps like “trafi” (available on ios and android) which will give you a hint the best way to travel from point to point.
 Alternatively, there are also public transport provided by DAMRI (state owned company for land transportation exclude train), where one of provided route is from Soekarno Hatta Airport to Halim Perdanakusuma Airport directly.
 Ask airport officer to find nearest DAMRI station.